joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-7/README.md

 - [Thursday](#thursday)

 ### Intro
-Listed are the activities worked on during the SI class on Tuesday (09/29) and Thursday (10/01).
+Listed are the activities worked on during the SI class on Tuesday (10/06) and Thursday (10/08).

 To make the most out of the program solutions I provide, compile the actual programs through your favorite IDE (e.g. Visual Studio), stand-alone compiler (if you use one, e.g. g++), or by an online compiler such as www.ideone.com (choose C++14 for the language to compile in).

 ### Tuesday
-We worked on the first worksheet for this week.
+TODO

 ### Thursday
-We focused on reviewing the project that was recently turned in (the card & rank guessing game).

-There was a second worksheet prepared for this week, but we never really got to it.
-For that reason, the second worksheet will be put into next week's folder.
+TODO

 -------------------------------------------------------------------------------